 Annulling a marriage may or may not be your best option in the state of Nevada.
-Our Las Vegas divorce lawyers will help you make the right decision.
+Our Las Vegas annulment attorneys will help you make the right decision.
 And throughout your case, our law firm will protect your legal rights.
 Contact our divorce attorneys today for legal advice.

 - John Berman and Edward Lovett, “Britney Spears’ Ex, Jason Alexander, Reflects on 55-Hour Marriage: ‘I Was in Love’“, ABC News (February 4, 2012).